 For example, finding a technical influencer to work with for content on web development or coding is difficult compared to finding a fashion influencer.
 This is because technical content takes more time to produce and requires influencers to understand the topic more deeply.

-As a result, influencer marketing pricing for technical influencers will be higher than those in the fashion niche.
+As a result, influencer marketing pricing for technical influencers will be higher than the fashion niche.

-The number of posts an influencer makes and the type of content they produce will also affect their price.
+The number of posts an influencer makes and the type of social media content they produce will also affect their influencer marketing pricing.

 Influencers typically base their rates on how many posts or content pieces they would need to deliver to help meet your marketing goals.
-But it is generally understood that if you want more posts, depending on their type, you're likely to pay more.
+However, it’s generally understood that if you want more posts, depending on their type, influencer marketing pricing will likely be higher.

-The content type will also affect your campaign costs.
+The content type will also affect the cost of influencer marketing campaigns.
 Content with more visual elements, such as videos, GIFs, and images, will cost more than a simple text-based post.

-In short, influencer marketing pricing for videos will be higher because creating a video takes more time and effort than crafting a simple tweet.
+In short, influencer marketing pricing for videos will be higher because creating a video takes more time and effort than crafting a simple post.

 The same goes for influencers who produce long-form content, such as blog posts or product reviews.

-These influencers usually charge more than those who produce short-form content.
-Again, the reason is that writing a blog post takes more time than posting an Instagram photo.
+The influencer marketing pricing for such influencers is usually more than those who produce short-form content.
+Again, the reason is that writing a blog post takes more time than creating Instagram content.

-The cost will likely be less if you provide the content or resources used in the process.
+The influencer marketing pricing will likely be less if you provide the content or resources used in the process.

 6. Other Factors